EuclidProtocol/docs/docs/API/Intro.md

 The Euclid API is built using GraphQL, a powerful query language for APIs that allows clients to request exactly the data they need.
 This approach avoids both the problems of over and under-fetching data, while also allowing for a more powerful and flexible Api.

 :::note
-Before reading these docs and using the Api, it is recommended you familiarise yourself with [GraphQL](https://graphql.org/learn/) by reading the official GraphQL documentation.
+Before reading these docs and using the API, it is recommended you familiarise yourself with [GraphQL](https://graphql.org/learn/) by reading the official GraphQL documentation.
 :::

 ## Available Queries